Saturday, June 17, 2023

 This is not quite the same question, but it's still not a great question because it's loaded with similar assumptions.
 All societies have technology and rules of living together, so we're really talking about who has "advanced technology" or "higher forms of social organization" or whatever, which are not exactly the most objective designations.
 But even taking those at face value, I think this is another "wrong question" like "What happens if you're moving with respect to the aether?"

-Even if you try to stick to mostly objective criteria like whether or not there are cities (civilization ultimately derives from the same roots as Latin civitas -- city -- and civis -- citizen), or whether a particular group of people could smelt iron, there's a lot we don't know about what happened where and when once you go back a few thousand years, and even where we think we do know, the definitions are still a bit fuzzy.
+Even if you try to stick to mostly objective criteria like whether or not there are cities (civilization ultimately derives from the same roots as Latin civitas -- city -- and civis -- citizen), or whether a particular group of people could smelt iron, once you go back a few thousand years there's a lot we don't know about what happened where, and even where we think we do know, the definitions are still a bit fuzzy.
 How big does a settlement have to be to be considered a city?
 How much iron do you have to smelt before you're in the "iron age"?
 Any amount?
 Enough to make a sword?
 Enough to manufacture swords by the hundred?

 Wikipedia (at this writing) defines a civilization as "any complex society characterized by the development of a state, social stratification, urbanization, and symbolic systems of communication beyond natural spoken language (namely, a writing system)" with eight separate supporting citations.
 I didn't check the page history, but one gets the impression that this definition evolved over time and much discussion.